-Richard Brown Baker, Oral history interview with Robert Indiana, September 12 and November 7, 1963.
-Washington, D.C.: Archives of American Art, Smithsonian Institution, 1963.
+Richard Brown Baker, Oral history interview with Robert Indiana, 1963 Sept.
+12–Nov.
+7, Archives of American Art, Smithsonian Institution, p.
+3.

-John W. McCoubrey and Robert Indiana.
-Robert Indiana.
-Philadelphia: Institute of Contemporary Art and Falcon Press, 1968.
+John W. McCoubrey and Robert Indiana, Robert Indiana (Philadelphia: Institute of Contemporary Art and Falcon Press, 1968), p.
+20.